 ARPANSA presented on the status of work to update the three Medical Safety Guides, noting provisional membership of working groups for each Guide had been arranged, and these were expected to convene for their first meetings shortly.
 ARPANSA gave an expected timeline for the drafting work, with first drafts expected to be ready for RHC review by mid-2026.

-ARPANSA also presented on the revised National Diagnostic Reference Levels (NDRLs), detailing national consultation, changes made, possible approaches to implementing the changes over time, and the upcoming publication of the revised NDRLs in the Australian Society of Medical Imaging and Radiation Therapy (ASMIRT)’s journal Spectrum.
+ARPANSA also presented on the revised National Diagnostic Reference Levels (NDRLs), detailing national consultation, changes made, possible approaches to implementing the changes over time, and the upcoming publication of the revised NDRLs in the Australian Society of Medical Imaging and Radiation Therapy (ASMIRT)’s publication Spectrum.

 4 – Member Representing the Interests of the General Public